saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - Earlier way was `function statement`.

+- They cannot be called before they are defined, unlike function declaration.

 - function expression is about Storing a function in a variable.

 - If we fail to pass the arguments, they will be undefined, it will not break the code.